rschristopher/ischristtrue.com/src/ancient-views/logos.md

 !!! info "Logia suffix"
     * trilogy -- 3 stories
     * technology -- techne (art, skill, technique) stories
-    * apology -- from/of the word/story, e.g., Christian apologetics
+    * apology -- from/of the word.
+We still have this same connotation with  "apologetics" as in Christian Apologetics.

     We can even get a better sese  of the supposed "study of" scholastic disciplines,